berrak/github-fork-and-pull-request-procedure/my-github-fork-procedure.md

         # View all branches.
 The alias 'vbr' expands to 'branch -va', including those from upstream
         git vbr

 Merge the upstream master branch with your own master.
-The 'mef' and the 'sw2'-alias expands to 'merge --ff-only' and 'checkout' respectively.
+The 'sw2' and the 'mef'-alias expands to 'checkout' and 'merge --ff-only' respectively.

         # Ensure you are on the local master branch and merge with upstream.
         git sw2 master
         git mef upstream/master